-At June 30, 2021, we had cash and cash equivalents of \$467.2 million (December 31, 2020 - 463.8 million), the majority of which was denominated in U.S. dollars.
+At June 30, 2021, we had cash and cash equivalents of \$467.2 million (December 31, 2020 - \$463.8 million), the majority of which was denominated in U.S. dollars.
 Our cash and cash equivalents are subject to intra-quarter swings, generally related to the timing of A/R collections, inventory purchases and payments, and other capital uses.

 As of June 30, 2021, an aggregate of \$440.4 million was outstanding under the Term Loans, and other than ordinary course L/Cs, no amounts were outstanding under the Revolver (December 31, 2020 - \$470.4 million outstanding under the Term Loans, and other than ordinary course L/Cs, no amounts were outstanding under the Revolver).
 See "Liquidity - Cash requirements - Financing Arrangements" above for a discussion of amounts borrowed and repaid under our Credit Facility during Q2 2021, 1H 2021 and the respective prior year periods.
 Except under specified circumstances, and subject to the payment of breakage costs (if any), we are generally permitted to make voluntary prepayments of outstanding amounts under the Revolver and the Term Loans without any other premium or penalty.
-Repaid amounts on the Term Loans may not be reborrowed.
-Repaid amounts on the Revolver may be re-borrowed.
+Repaid amounts on the Term Loans may not be re-borrowed.
+Repaid amounts on the Revolver may be reborrowed.

 The Credit Facility has an accordion feature that allows us to increase the term loans and/or revolving loan commitments by approximately \$110 million, plus an unlimited amount (subject to a specified leverage ratio), in each case on an uncommitted basis and under specified circumstances.
 See Item 5, Operating and Financial Review and Prospects, "Capital Resources" of the 2020 20-F and note 12 to the 2020 AFS for additional detail, as well as a description of permitted uses for the Revolver, a \$50.0 million swing-line and \$150.0 million sub-limit for L/Cs thereunder, and the range of interest rates, margins and commitment fees applicable to borrowings under the Credit Facility.
-The Initial Term Loan currently bears interest at LIBOR plus 2.125%.
-The Incremental Term Loan currently bears interest at LIBOR plus 2.5%.
-The Credit Facility provides that when the Administrative Agent, the majority of lenders or the Company determines that LIBOR is unavailable or being replaced, the Administrative Agent and the Company may amend the underlying credit agreement to reflect a successor rate.
+The Initial Term Loan currently bears interest at LIBOR plus 2.5%.
+The Credit Facility provides that when the Administrative Agent, the majority of lenders or the Company determines that LIBOR is unavailable or being replaced, the Administrative Agent and the company may amend the underlying credit agreement to reflect a successor rate.
 Once LIBOR becomes unavailable, if no successor rate has been established, loans under the Credit Facility will convert to Base Rate loans.

 In order to partially hedge against our exposure to interest rate variability on our Term Loans, we have entered into various agreements with third-party banks to swap the variable interest rate with a fixed rate of interest.
-At June 30, 2021, we had: (i) interest rate swaps hedging the interest rate risk associated with \$175.0 million of our Initial Term Loan borrowings that expire in August 2023 (and allow us to cancel up to \$75.0 million of the notional amount of such swaps commencing in August 2021), and additional interest rate swaps hedging the interest rate risk associated with \$100.0 million of our Initial Term Loan borrowings effective upon such expiration through June 2024; and (ii) interest rate swaps hedging the interest rate risk associated with \$100.0 million of our I
+At June 30, 2021, we had: (i) interest rate swaps hedging the interest rate risk associated with \$175.0 million of our Initial Term Loan borrowings that expire in August 2023 (and allow us to cancel up to \$75.0 million of the notional amount of such swaps commencing in August 2021), and additional interest rate swaps hedging the interest rate risk associated with \$100.0 million of our Initial Term Loan borrowings that expire in December 2023; and (ii) interest rate swaps hedging the interest rate risk associated with \$100.0 million of our Initial Term Loan borrowings that expire in December 2023.
+See note 21 to the 2020 AFS for further detail.